The structure of the moduli space of toric dynamical systems of a reaction network: Abstract

 \section{Abstract}

-We consider complex balanced mass-action systems, also called \emph{toric} dynamical systems.
-They are polynomial dynamical systems arising from reaction networks and have remarkable dynamical properties.
-We study the topological structure of their moduli spaces (i.e., the toric locus).
-First we show that the complex balanced equilibria \emph{depend continuously} on the parameter values.
-Using this result, we prove that the moduli space of any toric dynamical system \emph{is connected}.
-In particular, we emphasize the \emph{product structure} of the moduli space: it is homeomorphic to the product of the set of complex balanced flux vectors and the affine invariant polyhedron.
+We consider \emph{toric dynamical systems}, which are also called \emph{complex-balanced mass-action systems}.
+These are remarkably stable polynomial dynamical systems that arise from the analysis of mathematical models of reaction networks when, under the assumption of mass-action kinetics, they can give rise to {\em complex-balanced equilibria}.
+Given a reaction network, we study the moduli space of toric dynamical systems generated by this network, also called \emph{the toric locus} of the network.
+The toric locus is an algebraic variety, and we are especially interested in its topological properties.
+We show that complex-balanced equilibria \emph{depend continuously} on the parameter values in the toric locus, and, using this result, we prove that the toric locus has a remarkable \emph{product structure}: it is homeomorphic to the product of the set of complex-balanced flux vectors and the affine invariant polyhedron of the network.
+In particular, it follows that the toric locus is a {\em contractible manifold}.
+Finally, we show that the toric locus is {invariant} with respect to bijective affine transformations of the generating reaction network.